withastro/astro/.changeset/empty-experts-unite.md

 If you have `viewTransitions: true` enabled in your Astro config's experimental section, you can now take advantage of the new `transition:persist` directive.
 With this directive, you can keep the state of DOM elements and islands on the old page when transitioning to the new page.

-For example, say you have a Video playing, it might look like this:
+For example, to keep a video playing across page navigation, add `transition:persist` to the element:

 ```astro
 <video controls="" autoplay="" transition:persist>